jangelini/geneticae/cran-comments.md

 ## New submission to CRAN
-This is a new release to CRAN, having changed these two things:
+This is a new release to CRAN, having changed these things:

-*Changed default option to "symmetrical" in the SVP argument of the GGEmodel() function.

-*Changed agridat package from Imports to Suggests in DESCRIPTION file.
+*Dependecy on archived GGEBiplotGUI package removed.

 ## Test environments
 * local fedora 35, R 4.1.2